vshanka23/snakemake_rnaseq/README.md

 # Description
-This is a repository for the snakemake version of the [bash RNASeq pipeline](https://github.com/chg-bsl/bash_rnaseq) compatible with the Clemson University's Center for Human Genetics' High Performance Computing (HPC) cluster.
+This is a repository for the snakemake version of the [bash RNASeq pipeline](https://github.com/chg-bsl/bash_rnaseq) compatible with the Clemson University's Center for Human Genetics (CUCHG) High Performance Computing (HPC) cluster.

 - *slurm/config.yaml*: config file for HPC architecture and slurm compatibility
 - *snakemake_submitter.sh*: initiates conda environment and submits the snakemake job to snakemake